openthread/openthread/CONTRIBUTING.md

 *   @param
 *   @returns

-You can contribute modifications and additional information to any of these tags located in a module header file.
+You can contribute to any of these tags located in a module header file.
 To review an example, refer to [`border_agent.h`](https://github.com/openthread/openthread/blob/main/include/openthread/border_agent.h).